-Neither Grace’s mum Grainne or her dad David realised that this would be the first of many visits Grace would make to Temple Street over the years.
+Neither Grace’s mum Grainne nor her dad David realised that this would be the first of many visits Grace would make to Temple Street over the years.

-“Temple Street to me is my comfort blanket, if there’s anything going on, if there’s something I’m worried about, it doesn’t matter what it is, I can lift the phone and ring somebody.
-It’s like it is like a second home.” – Grainne, Grace’s mum.
+“Temple Street to me is my comfort blanket.
+If there’s anything going on, if there’s something I’m worried about, it doesn’t matter what it is because I can lift the phone and ring somebody.
+It’s like a second home.” – Grainne, Grace’s mum.

 Grace’s condition causes her bones to stop growing and she is at constant risk of fractures and infection.
-But probably the best person to describe the real impact of her condition for an 11 year old girl, is Grace herself.
+The best person to describe the real impact of this condition on an 11 year old girl, is Grace herself.

 “It gives me pains.
 And it makes me smaller than everyone else and I can’t go on bouncy castles or trampolines.” – Grace

-Throughout her life, Grace has needed constant and ongoing care from the expert teams in Temple Street.
+Throughout her life, Grace has needed constant, ongoing care from the expert teams in Temple Street.

 “Grace has had her hips operated on.
 She’s had her leg operated on.
 She’s had ,MRIs.
 She’s had grommets put in, grommets taken out.
 She’s had 12 general anaesthetics and she’s had 2 life-threatening surgeries – all in Temple Street.
 They know her inside out now.” – Grainne, Grace’s mum.

 Over the last few years the staff in Temple Street have become a very special part of Grace’s family.
-They have cared for her and treated her.
-And, as far as Grainne and David are concerned, they have often saved her life.
+They have cared for her, treated her and, as far as Grainne and David are concerned, they have often saved her life.

 “When Grace was about 18 months she had a little fall in the sitting room.
-She was crawling, trying to get up on to a toy and she fell down on to the ground.
+She was crawling, trying to get on to a toy and she fell down on to the ground.
 Her spinal cord was damaged.
-She lost all the power in her arms and her legs.
-And she went blue.
+She lost all the power in her arms and her leg and she went blue.
 We were that close to losing her that day.” – Grainne, Grace’s mum.

 But Grainne didn’t panic.